-Born in Carmel, New York, Cynthia grew up in Barrington, Rhode Island, went to college in Burlington, Vermont and law school in Boston, Massachusetts.
-She now is a business owner, award-winning civil rights lawyer, policy advocate, writer, commentator, and former state senator from Maine.
+Cynthia Ann Dill was born in New York, grew up in Rhode Island and now is a business owner, award-winning civil rights lawyer and journalist living in Maine.

-Cynthia has been a practicing attorney and counselor at law in good standing for over 25 years.
-She worked locally to expand high-speed Internet to rural Maine, having sponsored first-in-the-nation laws that created the renowned public-private Three Ring Binder project.
+Dill has been practicing law for over 20 years, and as a policy advocate worked to expand high-speed Internet to rural Maine, having sponsored the first-in-the-nation “dark fiber” law that helped create the renowned public-private Three Ring Binder project.

-Cynthia was also one of the early proponents of the Katahdin Woods and Waters National Monument, and at the national level worked to reform the military justice system.
+Dill also was one of the early proponents of the Katahdin Woods and Waters National Monument, and at the national level worked to reform the military justice system.
 She currently represents individuals, businesses, and veterans in complex civil litigation, before governmental bodies and in the media.

-In addition to practicing law and advocating for economic and social justice, Cynthia writes a regular column for the Portland Press Herald/Maine Sunday Telegram and is a weekly political commentator for Maine Public.
-She has appeared on numerous state, national and international news shows, including the BBC, CBC News, Boston Public Television, WGME13, WCSH6, Bangor Daily News, WVOM, 560WGAN, among others, offering audiences engaging and intellectually fair analysis of news and current events through the lens of experienced trial lawyer and former politician.
+In addition to practicing law, Dill writes punchy and engaging political commentary, has a popular podcast and is a regular analyst for Maine Public.
+She appears on state, national and international news shows including the BBC, CBC News, Boston Public Television, WGME13, WCSH6, Bangor Daily News, WVOM, 560WGAN, among others, offering audiences engaging and intellectually fair analysis of news and current events through the lens of experienced trial lawyer and former politician.

-Cynthia served in Maine politics from 2006 - 2012 as both a state representative and senator.
-As a lawmaker, Cynthia was the ranking member of the Judiciary Committee and appointed Vice Chair of the National Conference of State Legislature’s Communication, Financial Affairs and Interstate Commerce Committee, and was a member of the Executive Committee Task Force on State and Local Taxation of Telecommunications and Electronic Commerce.
+In Maine politics from 2006 - 2012, Dill served as both a state representative and state senator.
+As a lawmaker, she was the ranking member of the Judiciary Committee and appointed Vice Chair of the National Conference of State Legislature’s Communication, Financial Affairs and Interstate Commerce Committee, and was a member of the Executive Committee Task Force on State and Local Taxation of Telecommunications and Electronic Commerce.

 In 2012, Dill won a statewide primary in a crowded field and was the Democratic nominee for U.S. Senate in the race against Charlie Summers and Angus King.

-Cynthia earned her B.A. from the University of Vermont and her J.D. from Northeastern University School of Law.
-She is married to Tom Clarke and lives in Cape Elizabeth, Maine with her family.
+Cynthia Dill earned her B.A. from the University of Vermont and her J.D. from Northeastern University School of Law.
+She is married to Tom Clarke, has two great kids, and lives in Cape Elizabeth, Maine with her family.